-Non-Competing Continuation (Type 5) Awards - Noncompeting awards will be issued at 93% of the FY 2013 commitment level (including RPGs, SBIRs/STTRs, Centers, Ks and Other Research Grants).
-This policy does not apply to projects supported by Ruth L. Kirschstein-National Research Service Award (NRSA) Individual Fellowships & Institutional Training Grants.
+Non-Competing Continuation (Type 5) Awards - Noncompeting awards will be issued at full commitment (100%) of the FY 2017 commitment level (including RPGs, SBIRs/STTRs, Centers, and Other Research Grants).

-Ruth L. Kirschstein-National Research Service Award (NRSA) Individual Fellowships & Institutional Training Grants - All individual fellowship or institutional training grants will be funded at the FY 2012 stipend level.
+Ruth L. Kirschstein-National Research Service Award (NRSA) - All training grants will be funded at the FY 2017 stipend level.

 Salary Limits: Section 203 of the Consolidated Appropriations Act prohibits payments for salaries under grants and other extramural mechanisms to rates in excess of Executive Level II.
 Current salary cap levels can be found at the following URL: http://grants1.nih.gov/grants/policy/salcap_summary.htm.

 Duration of Grants - The NIH requires the average length of award for Research Project Grants to be 4 years.
 The NIAAA does not expect to have to adjust the length of awards to meet this goal.